Chris Ramsey (comedian): Personal life

-While appearing on Strictly, Ramsey spoke openly about his problems as a teenager, resulting from bad acne, which caused him to take up comedy as a way to deal with his troubles.
+While appearing on Strictly Come Dancing, Ramsey spoke openly about his problems as a teenager, resulting from bad acne, which caused him to take up comedy as a way to deal with his troubles.

-Ramsey married Rosie Winter on 25 July 2014 and they have two young sons, Robin and Rafe.
-In 2018, the couple shared via social media that Rosie had had a miscarriage when she was 12 weeks pregnant with their second child.
-In February 2019, the pair started a weekly podcast called Shagged Married Annoyed which they co-host from their home.
-In July 2020, they announced via social media that they were expecting again.
-Their second son, Rafe, was born on 6 January 2021.
+Ramsey married Rosie Winter on 25 July 2014 and they have two sons.
+In 2018, the couple shared via social media that she had had a miscarriage when she was 12 weeks pregnant with their second child.
+In February 2019, the pair started a weekly podcast, Shagged Married Annoyed, which they co-host from their home.
+In July 2020, they announced via social media that they were expecting their second child.
+Their second son was born on 6 January 2021.